 What problems can OCD cause?

-For guys who struggle with OCD, thoughts and behaviors are never-ending and can take up hours of their day.
+For folks who struggle with OCD, thoughts and behaviors can take up hours of their day.
 These thoughts and/or behaviors are upsetting, tiring, and unwanted.
 Attempting to stop behaviors may initially cause more feelings of stress, anxiety, or fear.

 Some problems that OCD may cause include: